Suspicious Email

 FROM:

-• I don’t have a business relationship nor any past communications with the sender.
+• I don’t know the sender.

 SUBJECT: